ugurkocde/KQL_Intune/Azure Workbook/readme.md

-## Azure Workbook Template
+## Azure Workbook Template - Intune Dashboard

-You can use the template and import it into your Azure Workbook to test the possibilities.
+You can use the template and import it into your Azure Workbook to test the possibilities of a Azure Workbook.

 1. Go to your Log Analytics Workspace which has the Intune Data connection setup and enabled.